MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsBatchPolicyAssignmentOperation.md

 ```

 ## DESCRIPTION
 This cmdlets returns the status of all batch policy assignment operations for the last 30 days.
-If an operation id is specified, the detailed status for that operation is returned including the status for each user in the batch.
+If an operation ID is specified, the detailed status for that operation is returned including the status for each user in the batch.

 ## EXAMPLES